nadavk3/zumopi-overlay-camera/README.md

 # zumopi-overlay-camera
 ZumoPi Navigation – Overlay Camera.
-Final Project in Electrical Engineer.
+Real-time Multi-Robot Tracking System.
+Final Project at the school of Electrical Engineering at TAU.